gkruiger/drivindave/README.md

 var maxGenerations = 25;                // Maximum number of generations/rounds
 ```

 If you want to see what these variables do, just play with it.
-IF you want to ready more after that, Google is your friend.
+If you want to ready more after that, Google is your friend.
 My blogs won't help you here, because I tried to stay away from all this stuff (it's complicated enough already).